 If you are new to needle felting, or don’t have many colours, I have put together a picture pack containing a carefully chosen wool selection, natural pre-felt and natural effect fibres that can be used for needle felting and wet felting.
 I will be focusing on needle felting but you can adapt to suit whatever project you are working on.

-Shop Picture Needle Felting Kit
+Shop Picture Needle Felting Pattern

 Preparation and planning is really important.
 I find using a photograph of a landscape, animal, woodland scene etc for reference/inspiration really helpful.
 It can be the roughest of guides or very specific to the photograph or image you have in mind.
 You may have a particular animal you want to incorporate into the picture which is also a great starting point; anything goes.